 Unique Experience, Unique Treatment

-Because each patient has a unique perspective due to experience prior to and during addiction, his or her experience in rehab should be unique as well.
-Outpatient therapy can explore the individual needs of each patient – the obstacles they face on a personal level – and provide the opportunity to access diverse therapeutic options out in the community as well.
+Because each patient has a unique perspective due to experience prior to and during addiction, his or her rehab experience should be unique as well.
+Outpatient therapy can explore the individual needs of each patient and provide access to diverse therapeutic options within in the community as well.

-When active in addiction, most patients live in dysfunctional relationships, spend their time non-productively or even harmfully, and use drugs and/or alcohol as a their sole means of managing stress.
-When they choose outpatient treatment, the only change they make initially is stopping use of their drug of choice.
-The continued interaction with all the stressors and situations that may have originally promoted their drug and alcohol use can make it hard to remain sober.
+Most patients struggling with addiction live in dysfunctional relationships, spend their time non-productively or even harmfully, and use drugs and/or alcohol as a sole means of managing stress.
+When outpatient treatment is the choice, initially, the person’s only change is stopping the drug use.
+Continued interaction with the stressors and situations that contributed to the addiction can make it difficult to remain sober.

-Because the patient returns home after treatment each night, he has the opportunity to immediately begin to put into practice his new coping mechanisms learned in therapy – and if he has any questions or has a problem, he can bring it back to treatment the following day and get the guidance he needs to continue moving forward.
+As the patient returns home after treatment, he has the opportunity to put into practice the new coping mechanisms learned in therapy.
+Any problems or questions can be discussed during the next day’s sessions.
+This allows the patient to get the guidance he needs to continue moving forward.

-To that end, there are a number of opportunities available to family members through their addicted loved one’s outpatient treatment program.
-Says Mrs. Welch: “Outpatient treatment also provides weekly family educational groups to provide support to the family, while assisting family members in the development of boundaries, effective communication and understanding enabling behaviors.”
+There are a number of opportunities available to help family members during their addicted loved one’s outpatient treatment program.
+According to Welch, “outpatient treatment provides weekly family educational groups to provide support to the family, while assisting family members in the development of boundaries, effective communication and understanding enabling behaviors.”

-Family therapy can be helpful as well, providing the patient and his family members with a safe forum.
-In this space, they can discuss potentially explosive issues with the guidance of a therapist who can help them to utilize positive communication skills that will benefit them for a lifetime.
+Family therapy can also be helpful by providing the patient and his family members with a safe forum.2 In this space, they can discuss potentially explosive issues with the guidance of a therapist who can teach the positive communication skills needed to keep moving forward.

 Get the Most Out of Treatment

-Mrs. Welch affirms that patients can get out of outpatient treatment everything that they put into it.
-Lasting recovery takes more than just showing up to therapy sessions – though getting in the door is the first step.
-Rather, Mrs. Welch encourages patients to:
+Lasting recovery takes more than just showing up to therapy sessions on a daily basis – though getting in the door is the first step.
+To help strengthen the effectiveness of treatment, patients should:

 - Take advantage of opportunities out in the real world to apply the coping mechanisms learned in therapy